captn3m0/captn3m0.github.com/_posts/2019-04-14-audible-drm.md

     - audible
 ---

-Self-Guide for stripping the Audible DRM, in similar vain as my [Kindle Self-Guide](/blog/2019/03/26/kindle-self-guide/).
+Self-Guide for stripping the Audible DRM, in similar vein as my [Kindle Self-Guide](/blog/2019/03/26/kindle-self-guide/).

 1. Download the aax file from Audible website.
 2. Run the inAudible-NG Rainbrow crack table against the AAX file.